-We will be taking on the role of an airline who is considering either the Boeing 737 MAX family or the A320neo family.
-We will be looking at profitability and price, rather than focusing on passenger comforts.
+We will be taking on the role of an airline that is considering either the Boeing 737 MAX family or the A320neo family.
+We will be looking at profitability and price rather than focusing on passenger comforts.

-We have put all versions into one table, and ranked them by passenger capacity:
+We have put all versions into one table and highlighted their capacity and range.

-At first glance, it looks there are two distinct rivals; The Boeing 737 MAX 7 vs the A319neo and The Boeing 737 MAX 8/9 vs the A320neo.
+At first glance, it looks like there are two distinct rivals; The Boeing 737 MAX 7 vs. the A319neo and The Boeing 737 MAX 8/9 vs. the A320neo.

-Some would assume that the A321neo easily beats off all competition with it vast range and large passenger numbers.
-However, more passengers means more seats that all need to be sold to make that route profitable.
-More fuel for longer distances more weight and more costs.
-The numbers sometimes don’t add up for every airline and it no longer becomes a cost-effective option.
+Some would assume that the A321neo easily beats off all competition with its vast range and large passenger numbers.
+However, more passengers mean more seats that all need to be sold to make that route profitable.
+There will also be more fuel for longer distances, more weight, and more costs.
+The numbers sometimes don’t add up for every airline and it is not always the most cost-effective option.

-Looking at passengers, we can see that the A319neo carries more than its rival the Boeing 737 MAX 7, but only 7 passengers more?
+Looking at passengers, we can see that the A319neo carries more than its rival, the Boeing 737 MAX.
+However, there are only seven passengers more.
 If it was a short flight of only $100 per ticket, that’s only $700 extra revenue.
-Likewise, the 737 can only fly an extra 100 nmi than the Airbus which, without going into details about fuel efficiency, may imply better operational costs.
+Likewise, the 737 can only fly an additional 100 NM than the Airbus, which, without going into details about fuel efficiency, may imply better operational costs.

-We are not convinced that a small number of extra passengers (7) would beat out the better range of the 737 MAX 7.
+We are not convinced that a small number of extra passengers (seven) would beat out the better range of the 737 MAX 7.

 Winner: Boeing 737 MAX 7